ncatlab/nlab-content/pages/8/9/5/0/10598/content.md

   For $G$ a [[finite group]] (at least), the [[product]] of two $G$-CW-complexes in [[compactly generated weak Hausdorff spaces]] is itself a $G$-CW-complex.
 \end{proposition}
 \begin{proof}
   Since for finite $G$, a $G$-CW complex is the same as a plain [[CW-complex]] equipped with a [[cell complex|cellular]] [[group action|action]] by $G$ (Rem. \ref{FiniteGroupCWComplexesAreCWComplexesWithCellularGAction}) it is clear that for this structure to be preserved by the product operation it is sufficient that the products of underlying cells constitute a CW-complex, hence that products preserve CW-complexes in compactly generated Hausdorff spaces.
-This is this case by [this Prop.](CW+complex#ClosureOfCWComplexesUnderCartesianProduct).
+That is this the case is [this Proposition](CW+complex#ClosureOfCWComplexesUnderCartesianProduct).
 \end{proof}

 ### Equivariant cellular approximation